PotOfCoffee2Go/simply-trello/README.md

         }
     };

-The `userAuth` and `trello` objects are passed to the `trelloapi` function which sets up and executes the sequence of Trello API commands required to create or update the board, list, and card given in the path - as well as update descriptions and comment if given.
-To add multiple comments to a card the `trelloapi` would have to be called again with the new comment.
+The `userAuth` and `trello` objects are passed to the `simplyTrello.send` function which sets up and executes the sequence of Trello API commands required to create or update the board, list, and card given in the path - as well as update descriptions and comment if given.
+To add multiple comments to a card the `simplyTrello.send` would have to be called again with the new comment.

+    var simplyTrello = require('./simply-trello');
-    require('./trello/trelloapi')(userAuth, trello, function (err, result) {
+    simplyTrello.send (userAuth, trello, function (err, result) {
         console.log(util.inspect(result, {depth: null}));
     });